Mexican cities are fast becoming expat hotspots. But not everyone moving to Mexico wants a city life.

 Head to Chapala, just 7 miles away, for even more options.

 And if you need any advanced treatments like heart surgeons or oncologists, you can easily visit Guadalajara.
 As Mexico’s second-largest city, it has top-notch healthcare facilities.
-In fact, Guadalajara is known as Mexico’s best healthcare destination.
+Guadalajara is known as Mexico’s best healthcare destination.

 Watch my interview with Dr. Hernandez to learn more about medical care in Mexico.